ringier-data/rcplus-decentriq-template/README.md

 - Scenario 1: Party_A provides features, Party_B provides features and labels.
 Data from both parties contain a shared unique identifier.
 The model is trained with features from both parties.
 Party_A gets the model and evaluates its performance with the test set that contains all features.
 - Scenario 2: Party_A provides features and Party_B provides only labels.
 We match features to labels using a shared unique identifier and train the model.
-- Scenario 3: Party_A provides the model/training code and Party_B the features and labels.
-Party_A gets only the model.
-Can we provide predictions without knowing anything about Party_B's features? (or at least knowing only a mean?)
-If we use a mean for the missing features in the test set, the (working/not-working) results become heavily dataset-specific.
-- Scenario 4: Party A tries to predict party B's features.
+- Scenario 3: Party A tries to predict party B's features.
 Can be broken down be a subset of scenario 2.

 ## Examples
 ### Train on breast cancer scikit-learn dataset